coldclimate/omnomfrickinnom/content/blog/2020-08-15-super-savoury-garlicky-jam.markdown

 tags: ["savoury", "homesteading","garlic", "2020"]
 ---

-Over lockdown we've been getting deliveries from [Grainge Market](https://shop.graingerdelivery.com/) which have been tremendous.
+Over lockdown we've been getting deliveries from [Grainger Market](https://shop.graingerdelivery.com/) which have been tremendous.
 The veg boxes always come with a net of garlic bulbs and so we've got quite a stash.

-Not wanting them to go to waste I've planted some, made yet more into jars of confit bulbs in butter and eaten a lot, however, there was yet more.
-Twitter suggested all osrts including a 100 bulb curry, but I came across this recipe for [garlic jam by the marvelous Jack Monroe](https://cookingonabootstrap.com/2019/04/27/garlic-jam-recipe/) and it set me off down the road of a use up (as normal).
+Not wanting them to go to waste I've planted some, made yet more into jars of comfit bulbs in butter and eaten a lot, however, there was yet more.
+Twitter suggested all sorts including a 100 bulb curry, but I came across this recipe for [garlic jam by the marvelous Jack Monroe](https://cookingonabootstrap.com/2019/04/27/garlic-jam-recipe/) and it set me off down the road of a use up (as normal).
 Sugar, fruit and acid are the basis for all pickles and a lot of jams, so adapt as you need to.

 ## You will need